-Topic Evidence providing relevant information and documents to the other party to enable them to understand the issues involved and how the dispute might be resolved considering possible resolution through alternative dispute resolution processes attempting to negotiate with the other party with a view to resolving some or all of the issues in dispute.
-Supporting documentation any evidence which may support IHPA in its investigation of the dispute (e.g. data, information, agreements) copies of any intergovernmental agreements or agreements between states or states and territories.
+Item Evidence providing relevant information and documents to the other party to enable them to understand the issues involved and how the dispute might be resolved considering possible resolution through alternative dispute resolution processes attempting to negotiate with the other party with a view to resolving some or all of the issues in dispute.
+Supporting documentation Any evidence which may support IHPA in its investigation of the dispute (for example, data, information, agreements).
+Copies of any intergovernmental agreements or agreements between states or states and territories.